lponnala/isb-paper/README.md

 - evalclust.m : this script evaluates various features of the detected clusters
 - kscanstat.m, kscanstatmax.m, kscanstatmc.m : these functions perform the actual clustering procedure

 You need not run the evalEcoli.m script, since all of its outputs have been provided as .mat files.
-Look in the data/ folder.
 To verify the results presented in the paper, simply run the script evalclust.m